Key takeaways:

 • Google’s organic SERPs often presented U.S. News & World Report, Healthgrades and other ranking lists.
 Sometimes, SERPs included a top-ranked health system’s service line landing page.
 However, it could not directly deliver a specific list of provider names.
 Google AIOs provided particular names for some testers, but only sometimes.
 The providers listed didn’t necessarily relate to the tester’s location or qualifying keywords.

-Screenshot of ChatGBT search answering a “who” questions for a provider.
+Screenshot of ChatGPT search answering a “who” question requesting the “best rehab specialist.”

-Screenshot of side-by-side comparison of Google and ChatGPT answering "Who is the best heart doctor?"
+Side-by-side comparison of Google and ChatGPT answering “Who are the top cardiologists?” in WG Content's experiment.

-Side by side comparison of Google and ChatGPT answering “Who is the best heart doctor?”
+Side by side comparison of Google and ChatGPT answering “Who are the top cardiologists in the state?”

-A few findings stood out.
+A few findings stood out in our initial tests — and still hold true.
 Consumers are likely shifting from using Google for everything to ChatGPT because it offers:

 Example of a ChatGPT answer using personal touch.

-Our comparative test revealed clear benefits to AI-first search for healthcare information.
+Our comparative tests revealed clear benefits to AI-first search for healthcare information.
 It also showed where we, as marketers, can improve to ensure we meet consumers there.

 • Follow SEO best practices, such as title tags, keywords, alt text, etc.